- 01:00 - Meet Marques Oliver, Boss of Enforcement for Parking Boss

 With enough experience to know he needed parking software, his hunt began.
 And guess who he discovered?
 Parking Boss!
 “I found this really cool company called Parking Boss.
 It just made things so much easier on everyone’s front, from the residents to the clients to the property managers to the guards to the dispatchers, and even to the tow companies.”

 Having efficient and accurate parking enforcement is really vital to security, which is why Marques is such a passionate advocate for Parking Boss.
 In fact, he joined our team in 2018.
-Here are some of his best pieces of advices:
+Here are some of his best pieces of advice:

 - Own your parking system.
 With Parking Boss, you own your own parking data.